sleekbyte/tailor/CONTRIBUTING.md

 ### Naming a Branch

+* [Open an issue](#opening-an-issue) describing what your branch will address; multiple branches may be used to address the same issue but refrain from addressing multiple issues in a single branch
-* Create feature branches off of `master` with the naming convention: `aa-feature-description`, where `aa` are your initials and `feature-description` is a descriptive phrase that describes your feature
+* Create feature branches off of `master` with the naming convention: `aa-1-feature-description`, where `aa` are your initials, `1` is the associated issue number, and `feature-description` is a descriptive phrase that describes your feature
 * Ensure branch names always use lower case letters, with hyphens to separate words, never underscores

 ### Submitting a PR

 * Once your feature is complete, push your branch to GitHub and open a PR
-* PRs should be based on your branch name with your initials removed and the name capitalized, i.e. `aa-feature-description` will become "Feature description"
+* PRs should be based on your branch name with your initials removed and the name capitalized, i.e. `aa-1-feature-description` will become "#1: Feature description"
 * If your PR shadows an issue, match the label and milestone to that issue
 * Assign a primary reviewer when opening your PR, and have at least 2 people endorse your request
 * If you are waiting for a second reviewer, you may reassign the PR to another contributor
+* If you make changes to a PR after receiving an endorsement, you must request another review from the endorser

 ### Closing a PR